woo-soojin/context-based-vlpr/README.md

-# 🤖 Context-based Visual Language Place Recognition (ICRA 2025)
+# 🤖 Context-based Visual Language Place Recognition

 <p align="center">
 Accepted to the IEEE International Conference on Robotics and Automation (ICRA) 2025. </br>